Australia’s aged care system offers a variety of services to support the diverse care needs of older Australians.

 Although the majority of people using aged care services are aged 65 and over, people aged under 65 can also access these services.
 In permanent residential care, people in different age groups have different patterns of care needs.
 Mobility steadily decreases with each age group over 65 years.

 Government-subsidised aged care in Australia is provided based on need, not age.
 As such, sometimes younger people (aged under 65 years) enter permanent residential aged care to have their care needs met.
-For more information about this age cohort, see Younger people in residential aged care.
+For more information about this age cohort, see the Younger people in residential aged care dashboard.

 At 30 June 2023: